Pilatch/my-resume/Curriculum-Vitae.md

 - Contributed to Angular, AngularJS, Express / Mongo, React, and Groovy / Spring Boot applications
 - Quickly built proof-of-concepts in Elm
 - Diagnosed and solved problems on multiple teams
-- Improved developer productivity and reliability of functional tests via API-mocking
+- Improved developer productivity and reliability of functional tests via Express API mocking
 - Removed the necessity of long-lived branches in source control by implementing feature flags
 - Demonstrated how web components could support our visual style guide across different web applications
 - Mediated another team's disagreement about unit test strategy
 - Called attention to a low-affordance feature that benefited from usability testing
 - Pair programmed and swarmed tricky functionality
-- Maintained a process impromevents backlog
+- Maintained a process improvements backlog
+- Directed technology choices
-- Built Android and iOS mobile applications
+- Built Android and iOS mobile applications using Cordova

 ### Comcast, Philadelphia PA